Health Sharing Plans for Families: Compare Your Options

 Depends on your faith, budget, and what coverage you need.
-CHM is the most affordable at $345/month but requires active church membership.
-Medi-Share ($681–$1,215/month) has the longest track record with 400,000+ members.
-Zion ($555/month+) has no faith requirement and unlimited sharing.
+CHM is the most affordable faith-based option at $345/month but requires active church membership.
+Medi-Share ($390–$850/month) has the longest track record with 400,000+ members.
+Zion ($334/month+) has no faith requirement and unlimited sharing.
+For young, healthy families focused on low cost, CrowdHealth is the cheapest at $240–$660/month — a crowdfunding model (not traditional sharing) with no faith requirement, where you cover the first $500 of each medical event.
 Every plan handles maternity, dependents, and IUAs differently — so the details matter more than the headline price.

-Medi-Share is the best overall health sharing plan for families in 2026, with family plans from $681-$1,215/month, maternity coverage, any-doctor access, and 400,000+ members backing a 30-year track record.
-CHM is the most affordable family option starting at $345/month but requires strict Christian faith and church attendance.
-Zion HealthShare offers unlimited sharing with no faith requirement starting at $555/month.
+Every family has different priorities when choosing health sharing.
+Medi-Share offers family plans from $390-$850/month with maternity coverage, any-doctor access, and 400,000+ members backing a 30-year track record.
+CHM is the most affordable option starting at $345/month but requires strict Christian faith and church attendance.
+Zion HealthShare provides unlimited sharing with no faith requirement starting at $334/month.
+Compare all options below to find your match.

 Updated February 2026.
 Data verified against each ministry's published rates.